CwbhX/Clemtronix/README.md

 # Clemtronix
-The open-source KiCAD Database Library
+The open-source KiCAD Database Library.

+Hi, I'm Clement and this is my attempt at creating a unified and smart library for KiCAD.